infinum/eightshift-docs/website/docs/basics/blocks-special-use-cases.md

 Next time you add your image to the carousel, it will automatically change those attributes.

-> Important note: If you for some reason copy the inner block from the carousel to the top-level editor, this helper will not fire and not change back to original attributes.
+> Important note: If for some reason, you copy the inner block from the carousel to the top-level editor, this helper will not fire and not change back to original attributes.
 You have to manually remove those attributes from the Code editor in the admin.

 **Implementation**